Mykhail/enthusiasm/README.md

 ### `npm run build:js`

-Builds client-side code which will run transactions confirmations and wallet communications on behalf of the user.
+Builds client-side code which will handle transaction confirmations and wallet communications on behalf of the user.
 Will use `./src` as source and put a built version in the `./dist` folder

 ## Environment variables